The promised land (2021/22)

 The second image is a drawing: the design for the leftmost print.
 It is drawn in black ink with pen and brush on a sturdy, white sheet of some 200 gr/m².
 It comes in a black alloy Mavanti frame with passe-partout and anti-reflective glass at € 900.- (VAT included, free of shipping cost).

 The image on the right, entitled “The promised land 2: Fiat Nihil” is a woodcut of a building devastated by artillery.
 The sheets measure 32 x 38 cm of 220 grs Fabriano Rosaspina, the image itself measures 280 x 215 mm.
 This is often how human migration starts – by war.
 This is what Putin and Kirill created: nothing.

-The price is only € 100.-, VAT and shipping included.
-From this amount, € 82.- will be donated to the Ukrainian Red Cross; I keep the rest to cover VAT and shipping.
+The price is only € 50.-, VAT and shipping included.
+From this amount, € 38.- will be donated to the Ukrainian Red Cross; the rest is used cover VAT and shipping.